Alton, Wiltshire: Notable buildings

 The former Alton Barnes glebe house, now called the Old Rectory, stands west of the church.
 Built in vitrified brick with dressings in red brick and stone, it has two storeys with an attic.
 The five-bay east range is from the 1720s or 1730s, the rear block was added in 1785 and further alterations were made around the 1830s.
 Augustus William Hare, orator and writer, lived here c.1829 to 1833 during his rectorship, until his early death.

 At Alton Priors, the limestone T-plan house known as the Manor House was built c.1830 in the north of the village; it is surrounded by an earlier walled garden and probably replaced an earlier house.
-The original manor house, now The Priory, stands by the stream that separates the two Altons; built in Flemish brickwork in the late 17th century, it was much reduced in size in the early 19th century.
+The original manor house, now The Priory, stands by the stream that separates the two Altons; built in Flemish bond brickwork in the late 17th century, it was much reduced in size in the early 19th century.
 What remains is a four-bay block of two storeys with attic, and a single-storey kitchen wing.

 Canal

 The Kennet and Avon Canal, opened in 1810, crosses the parish.
 A wharf at Honeystreet served the local area and a rural industrial area developed around it, including a firm of barge builders – Robbins, Lane, and Pinniger – who continued until the 1950s.

 The Barge Inn was built at Honeystreet in 1858, replacing an earlier building, to cater for those living and working on the canal.
 It was designated as Grade II listed in 1987.
 In 2010, following the closure of the business, local volunteers successfully applied for funding to aid its reopening from the Village SOS lottery fund.
 In 2011 the project was the subject of episode 2 of Village SOS on BBC One.
-The group ceased to run the pub in October 2012.
+The group ceased to run the pub in October 2012, but it is still open, albeit in private hands, as of February 2024.